Find Affordable College Courses

 Top 10 Best Anthropology Bachelor's Degree Schools

 Our 2023 rankings named Southern New Hampshire University the best value school in the New England Region for anthropology students working on their bachelor’s degree.
-SNHU is a fairly large private not-for-profit school located in the suburb of Manchester.
+SNHU is a very large private not-for-profit school located in the suburb of Manchester.

 Out-of-state tuition fees for undergraduate students at SNHU are $15,380 per year.
 After completing their Bachelor's Degree, anthropology graduates from SNHU carry an average student debtload of $32,848.